Bottle Feed Breastmilk to Your Baby – Tips and Advice

-You don’t need to purchase milk bottles to store to bottle feed breastmilk, although this will be very convenient – you simply need to warm the bottle of breastmilk, screw on the teat and bottle feed breastmilk!
+You don’t need to purchase milk bottles to store to bottle feed breastmilk, although this will be very convenient – you need to warm the bottle of breastmilk, screw on the teat and bottle feed breastmilk!
 But it’s okay if you run out of milk bottles or milk storage bags.
-Any clean container is good enough as breastmilk is really stable and strong.
-Glass is the safest, but for a klutz like me plastics are usually a better idea.
+Any clean container is good enough as breastmilk is stable and robust.
+Glass is the safest, but for a klutz like me, plastics are usually a better idea.
 Use containers with a number 5 recycling symbol at the bottom, or the letters PP.

 Always remember to put a date and name on the bag or the bottle before filling it up with breastmilk.
 I use stickers as I can always remove them and paste a new label.
-You will always want to bottle feed breastmilk which is expressed the earliest.
+You will still want to bottle feed breastmilk, which is expressed the earliest.